icgrp/pld2022/README.md

 Figure 4: C++ Emulation on the X86 machine

-4. Sometimes you may encour an error as below.
+4. Sometimes you may encount an error as below.
 You do the emulation by launch the **./build_and_run.sh** several times.
 We believe this is an error from Xilinx.

 ```c